 This course uses Blackboard and presumes that all enrolled students have valid myvuw.ac.nz addresses.
 Please check that this account is active and you have organised email forwarding.
-Additional information and any changes to the timetable or lecture and tutorial/seminar programme will be communicated by email, announced in lectures, and posted on the INTP/POLS/PHIL 261 Blackboard site.
+Additional information and any changes to the timetable or lecture and seminar programme will be advised by email, announced in lectures, and posted on the Course Blackboard site.